Home » Raising Alpacas » What to Know About Alpaca Shearing

 • Have any immunizations and deworming shots prepped and labeled.

 • Prepare a list of alpacas with special notes for you and the shearers.
-We had lots of pregnant ladies and one female has a jaw issue.
+We always have lots of pregnant ladies and at least one older female.
 We needed this information front and center so the shearers knew what to watch out for and who to be extra careful with while removing the fiber.

 Bags and Shots Ready to Go